HamzaM3/indicatrice/readme.md

 This is a library for cleanly validating the type of data.

+(I am not a professional yet, if anyone can help me or teach me how to do libraries properly it would extremely nice)

 This is version 0 where it is possible to test whether the input is JSON-able i.e. either:
 - a string
 - a number